 Educating yourself on the issues is extremely important, but it is not the final step to becoming an informed, active citizen.
 Start reading partisan news and comparing how different issues are discussed in different sources.
 Research claims that sound far fetched to you.

-Next, check out our Cougs Vote "Get Involved" page and the Democratic Engagement Guide below for ideas on how you can continue becoming more informed, active citizen.
+Next, check out our Cougs Vote "Get Involved" page and the Active Citizenship guide below for ideas on how you can continue becoming more informed, active citizen.